Robust Causal Inference for EHR-based Studies of Point Exposures with Missingness in Eligibility Criteria: Comparison of Bariatric Surgical Procedures

 Bariatric surgery is commonly preceded by a 3-6 month period in which a patient has greater levels of interaction with the health care system in an effort to monitor and encourage possible preoperative lifestyle changes, including weight loss and smoking cessation \citep{madenci2024}.
 Thus, it seems plausible that whether or not measures of BMI and A1c or medication usage are collected during this preoperative period would depend only on information recorded in the EHR.
 By contrast, when patients do not have BMI or A1c measures available in the 1-2 years prior to surgery, it might speak to a lower propensity to engage in health-seeking behavior.
 Altogether, it is certainly plausible that Assumption \ref{as:MAR} is most likely to hold within 3-6 months of surgery and may be less likely to hold when looking 1-2 years prior to surgery to ascertain eligibility.
 This is reflected in Figure \ref{fig:measure_times}, which displays the distribution of the time relative to the date of surgery at which the most recent BMI and A1c values were recorded in the EHR.
 In particular, 84.8\% of patients have a BMI measurement recorded in the month prior to surgery, and the 3 month mark is where the A1c distribution begins to fall off.
 Still, 19.2\% of patients do not have an A1c measurement recorded in the 6 months prior to surgery, compared to just 1.5\% for BMI, suggesting that T2DM status may be the chief driver of possible MAR violations beyond 3-6 months.

 To get a sense of how eligibility-related nuisance function estimates varied by lookback window length, and to gain additional insight into Assumption \ref{as:MAR}, Figure \ref{fig:nuisance_fx} presents the distribution of estimates of complete case probability $\widehat\eta$ and eligibility probability $\widehat\varepsilon$ used in computing $\widehat\theta_\text{EIF}$.
-Average values of $\varepsilon_1$ ranged from 0.613 in the most stringent settings with to 0.300 in the most relaxed, indicating that a higher proportion of subjects with complete information were judged to be eligible in lookback windows with narrower scope.
+Average values of $\varepsilon_1$ ranged from 0.613 in the most stringent settings to 0.300 in the most relaxed, indicating that a higher proportion of subjects with complete information were judged to be eligible in lookback windows with narrower scope.
 While this observation cannot directly assess the validity of Assumption \ref{as:MAR} across operationalizations, it speaks to the higher quality of information available closer to the time of surgery, and thus in our view, greater plausibility that the MAR assumption holds.
+In the Supplementary Materials, we provide a formal sensitivity analysis framework to query the impact that MNAR violations of Assumption \ref{as:MAR} might have on the substantive clinical conclusions presented in Section \ref{sec:application_results}.

 The distribution of complete case probabilities in Figure \ref{fig:nuisance_fx} displayed greater sensitivity to the lookback length for diabetes labs than for BMI.
 Similarity between the rows of Figure \ref{fig:nuisance_fx} suggests that ascertainment of T2DM was more affected by availability of lab measures than medications.
 The covariate-adjusted average difference in observing complete eligibility information between RYGB and SG, $\mathbb{P}_n[\widehat \eta_1(\bm L^*) - \widehat \eta_0(\bm L^*)]$, ranged from -6.1\% to 7.6\%.
 Differential missingness by procedure was most prominent when the length of time for BMI and T2DM lookback windows differed.
 Altogether, Figures \ref{fig:measure_times} and \ref{fig:nuisance_fx} lead us to have greatest confidence in results from more stringent operationalizations of the eligibility criteria.
+Additional guidance in the form of a diagnostic checklist for assessing assumptions and evaluating possible stability issues for $\widehat\theta_\text{EIF}$ is available in the Supplementary Materials.

 \if0\blind{ }\fi